 Health Care Homes are general practices or Aboriginal Community Controlled Health Services (ACCHS) that provide better coordinated and more flexible care for Australians with chronic and complex health conditions.

-A patient who is eligible and likely to benefit from this type of care can sign up to become a Health Care Home patient.
-Together with the patient, a care team at the Health Care Home then develops a shared care plan.
-The shared care plan:
+Eligible patients were able to enrol to become a Health Care Home patient before 30 June 2019.
+Together with the patient, a care team at the Health Care Home developed a shared care plan which:

 1AIHW data release on chronic disease (September 2016).
 23 per cent of Australians have two or more of the eight selected chronic diseases in 2014-2015.